wahyudesu/mastra-agents-meme-generator/slides/slides.md

 **Today's Mission:**
 Build an AI-powered meme generator that transforms workplace frustrations into shareable content

+Find the materials in the `#workshop-ai-agents-with-mastra` channel in Slack!

 **Format:**
 - 20 min intro & concepts
 - 90 min hands-on coding